 Blood tests have other innate risk factors that may influence the verification of the pregnancy that result in a false-negative result.
 These factors include:

-- Having gestational trophoblastic disease
+- Having a gestational trophoblastic disease

 - Performing a blood test too early